together-science/symtype/README.md

 Contributions are welcome by PR.

+If you are looking for a fully functional, in-browser or node.js symbolic algebra system you can use TODAY, consider [Nerdamer prime](https://github.com/together-science/nerdamer-prime), also maintained by us.

 ## Contact Us

-- Contact us at symtypeinfo@together.science if you have questions
+- [Contact us](mailto:symtypeinfo@together.science) if you have questions
-- Test out our product or learn more at https://www.together.science/
+- Test out our product [together.math](https://www.together.science/) or learn more about it.

 ## License